Urban Farm and Kitchen

 • Many of the pots/containers you purchase from the hardware store, garden center or even the dollar store will NOT have drainage holes.
 You will need to drill drainage holes.
 Many people will claim that placing rocks at the bottom of a container with no drainage holes is sufficient to ensure the roots do not rot.
 That is very bad advice.
 Don't underestimate the importance of drainage holes.

 • Size matters.
 Smaller pots (1-3 gallon) are adequate for herbs or shallow rooted vegetables like lettuce.
 Medium pots (5-10 gallon) will support peppers and tomatoes.
 Lager pots (15+ gallons) will allow you to grow large cabbages, multiple peppers or even dahlias.
 When in doubt, larger is better when it comes to containers.
+Make sure to also check out my 17 best tomatoes for container gardening post.

 • Plastic pots marketed for gardening purposes will usually be made with a food grade plastic like HDPE, LDPE, or PP. But it is a good idea to check regardless and make sure the plastic is food safe.